keboola/ex-ftp/README.md

 JsonHelper::writeFile(__DIR__ . '/###NAME_OF_TEST###/expected/data/out/state.json', $state);
 JsonHelper::writeFile(__DIR__ . '/###NAME_OF_TEST###/source/data/in/state.json', $state);
 ```
-Where `alone.txt` should be the single file in downloaded folder.
+*(Where `alone.txt` is the only file in the downloaded folder.)*

 # Integration

-For information about deployment and integration with KBC, please refer to the [deployment section of developers documentation](https://developers.keboola.com/extend/component/deployment/)
+For details on deployment and integration with Keboola, refer to the [deployment section of the developer documentation](https://developers.keboola.com/extend/component/deployment/).

 ## License

-MIT licensed, see [LICENSE](./LICENSE) file.
+MIT licensed.
+See [LICENSE](./LICENSE) file.